 DS servers support OAuth 2.0 for HTTP authorization.
 This lets the HTTP client access directory data without having a directory account.
-The directory acts as an OAuth 2.0 resource server, as described in Configure HTTP Authorization.
+The directory acts as an OAuth 2.0 resource server, as described in "Configure HTTP Authorization" in the Configuration Guide.